hawkore/mule4-spring-boot-starter/README.md

 ## Kubernetes deployment example

-Take a look to [Distributed computation with Mule 4 and kubernetes](https://github.com/hawkore/examples-spring-boot-mule4-kubernetes)
+Take a look at the [example of distributed computation with Mule 4 and Kubernetes](https://github.com/hawkore/examples-spring-boot-mule4-kubernetes)

 ![](docs/assets/kube-mule-ignite.png)